Giancarlo Stanton Player Props: Yankees vs. Mariners

-The New York Yankees, including Giancarlo Stanton (.205 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher George Kirby and the Seattle Mariners at Yankee Stadium, Tuesday at 7:05 PM ET.
+Giancarlo Stanton -- with an on-base percentage of .205 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the New York Yankees against the Seattle Mariners, with Luis Castillo on the mound, on June 21 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-4) against the Mariners.

 Giancarlo Stanton Game Info & Props vs. the Mariners